-The current provider contracts outline provisions which must be agreed to in order to provide services to Blue Cross NC members.
-These provisions include timeframes regarding record retention for inspection purposes and other key rules a provider must realize when dealing with a government-sponsored program.
+The current provider agreement outlines provisions which must be agreed to in order to provide services to Blue Cross NC members.
+These provisions include time frames regarding record retention for inspection purposes and other key rules a provider must realize when dealing with a government-sponsored program.
 Please refer to your contract for details.

-Requirements for provider credentialing and provider rights
+3.4 Requirements for provider credentialing and provider rights

-Blue Cross NC follows a documented process governing contracting and credentialing, does not discriminate against any classes of health care professionals, and has policies and procedures which govern the denial, suspension and termination of provider contracts.
+Blue Cross NC follows a documented process governing contracting and credentialing.
+It does not discriminate against any classes of health care professionals, and has policies and procedures which govern the denial, suspension and termination of provider contracts.
+Providers have the right to: 1. review information submitted to support their credentialing application; 2. correct erroneous information; and 3. receive the status of their credentialing and recredentialing application, upon request.
 This includes requirements that providers meet Original Medicare requirements for participation, when applicable.
 Qualified providers must have a Medicare provider number for participation.
 For more information, refer to Chapter 19, Credentialing.

-Defines payments to contractors and sub-contractors as "federal funds," subject to applicable laws
+3.5 Defines payments to contractors and sub-contractors as "federal funds," subject to applicable laws

-Since Blue Cross NC payments for Medicare services for Blue Medicare HMOSM and Blue Medicare PPOSM members are considered "federal funds," providers are reminded to meet all laws applicable to entities that accept federal funds.
-These laws relate to antidiscrimination, rehabilitation act, as well as civil rights issues to name a few.
+Blue Cross NC payments for Medicare services for Blue Medicare HMO and Blue Medicare PPO members are considered "federal funds."
+Providers are reminded to meet all laws applicable to entities that accept federal funds.
+These laws relate to anti-discrimination, rehabilitation act, civil rights, as well as others issues.
 Please refer to your contract for details.